gunnard/ansiToMovie/README.md

 ``/ansi`` and ``/mp3s`` are mapped to your host computer. put the files there

+you should create an ``img/`` directory within each unzipped pack for your assets like intro.mp4 and thumbnails.

-This version checks for ``intro.mp4`` in the pack directory and puts it first if available
+This version checks for ``img/intro.mp4`` in the pack directory and puts it first if available

+copy ``ansiToMovie.sh`` to ``/usr/bin`` if you want to run this globally